advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 <details>
 <summary>As a Guest I can</summary>

-- Register as a patient with username, name, email, password, date of birth, gender, mobile number, and emergency contact.
+- Register as a patient with my username, name, email, password, date of birth, gender, mobile number, and emergency contact details.
-- Submit a request to register as a pharmacist with username, name, email, password, date of birth, hourly rate, hospital affiliation, and educational background.
+- Submit a request to register as a pharmacist with my username, name, email, password, date of birth, hourly rate, hospital affiliation, and educational background.

 </details>

 <details>
 <summary>As a Patient I can</summary>

+- Login with my username and password.
-- Login and logout of the system using my credentials.
+- Logout of the system.
+- Change my password.
-- Change and reset my password through OTP sent to my email.
+- Reset a forgotten password via OTP sent to email.
+- View a list of all available medicines, including pictures, prices, and descriptions.
+- Search for medicines based on name.
-- Search for and filter medicines based on name and medicinal use.
+- Filter medicines based on their medicinal use.
-- Add over-the-counter and prescription medicines to my cart.
+- Add over-the-counter medicines to my cart.
+- Add prescription medicines to my cart based on my prescription.
+- View items in my cart.
-- View, adjust quantities, and remove items from my cart.
+- Remove items from my cart.
+- Change the quantity of items in my cart.
+- Checkout my order.
-- Checkout my order with options for multiple delivery addresses and various payment methods, including wallet, credit card, or cash on delivery.
+- Add new delivery addresses and choose from existing ones.
+- Select payment methods including wallet, credit card, or cash on delivery.
-- View current and past orders, their details, and status.
+- View my current and past orders along with their details and status.
-- Cancel orders and view alternatives for out-of-stock medicines based on the main active ingredient.
+- Cancel orders.
+- View alternatives to medicines that are out of stock.
-- Chat with a pharmacist and view the amount in my wallet.
+- Chat with a pharmacist.
+- View the amount in my wallet.

 </details>